The Proton Test Track in Shah Alam, Selangor

 Test-track at the Proton manufacturing complex in Tg.
 Malim, Perak.

 There is already a large oval test-track at the Tg.
 Malim site with some facilities although Proton doesn’t say anything about it at this time.
-It has two straights, one about 1.2 kms long and the other about 500 metres, with loops at either end.
+It has two straights, one about 1.2 kms long and the other about 500 metres, with loops at either end (but no banking).
 When all operations are centralised there, the test-track would probably be upgraded with more advanced testing facilities.

 Proton opens R&D Centre in China